Thy Kingdom Come

 We would like to try to cover the whole week with people praying 24 hours a day and on this page is a calendar listing each hour across the 11 days.
 It would be brilliant if churches/ parishes could commit to praying for a block of time, enabling people to pray either at home or in church.
 Individuals can also sign up.
 Sign up to our Prayer calendar and email Sam with any queries.

-for those who would like, we are planning four walks into Worcester ahead of the Cathedral service, which will form the shape of a cross across our Diocese.
-Maps will be available online, so you can do part of all of a particular route and there will be prayers which can be used on the way (which can also be used in the comfort of your own home if that's easier!).
-Proposed routes:
+For those who would like, we are planning four walks into Worcester ahead of the Cathedral service, which will form the shape of a cross across our Diocese.
+Find out more and see the routes.

 We're looking for people to help test different parts of the routes.
 If you think you can help, please contact Sue Adeney.

 We are looking for people to make bunting to be used in the Cathedral service.
 If you can help, please dedicated website.

 Roots has produced some prayers for young people .